rk-exxec/ez_port_forward/README.md

     # the interface the bridge is connected to
     bridge: eno1
     # the ip range of your subnet you want to make port forwards in
-    # container ID are used as last octet for the ip
+    # container IDs are used as index into the subnet range
     subnet: 10.0.0.0/24
     # this section contains all the forwarding magic
     forwards:
-    # this forwards to the container with id 101 and ip 10.0.0.101
+    # this forwards to the container with id 101 and ip 10.0.0.101 (or the 101th IP in the specified subnet above, will fail if id/index outside of subnet)
         101:
             # forwards external port 10122 to internal port 22
             ssh: true